Ronald Acuña Jr. Player Props: Braves vs. Nationals

 - The Nationals had the 29th-ranked team ERA among all league pitching staffs (5.01).

-- Gray starts for the first time this season for the Nationals.
+- Gore will take the mound to start for the Nationals, his first of the season.

-- The 25-year-old righty started and threw six innings when he last appeared Wednesday, Sept.
-28 against the Atlanta Braves.
+- The 24-year-old left-hander pitched in relief and threw 1 1/3 innings when he last appeared on Monday, July 25 against the Detroit Tigers.

 © 2023 Data Skrive.
 All rights reserved.